KopfLab/2018_Silverman_et_al/README.md

 1. Use the following link to load this entire repository and all its dependencies in an online RStudio instance: [![Binder](http://mybinder.org/badge.svg)](http://beta.mybinder.org/v2/gh/kopflab/2018_Silverman_et_al/binder?urlpath=rstudio) (note that this may take a few minutes to launch).
 1. Open any of the R Markdown (.Rmd) files in the file browser
 1. To generate an HTML report ("knit HTML"), select File --> Knit from the menu.
 The HTML report will be displayed upon successful completion (it might take a minute or two for files with more complex calculations or figures) and is saved as a standalone file in the same directory (these are the files made [available online](https://2018_silverman_et_al.kopflab.org/) and linked in the SI).
 All generated data figures are saved as PDF and PNG in the `figures` sub-directory.
 All generated data tables are saved as XLSX in the `tables` sub-directory.
-1. Make sure to download any edited or generated files you are interested in.
-They will disappear when you close the binder instance (or it gets terminated due to longer inactivity).
+1. Make sure to download any edited or generated files you want to keep.
+They will disappear once you close the binder instance (or once it gets terminated due to inactivity).

 ### Option 2: Run it on your desktop